Last Updated on February 19, 2018 by Audrey Scott

-Turkmenistan is a special bureaucratic animal.
-But, with a little bit of advanced planning and an expanded daily budget, it really isn’t all that difficult, particularly if you don’t work for a media company or human rights organization.
-We believe our visit there was well worth the effort and adjustments required.
+Turkmenistan is a special bureaucratic animal when it comes to trying to get a tourist visa to visit.
+But, with a little bit of advanced planning and an expanded daily budget, it usually is possible, particularly if you don’t work for a media company or human rights organization.
+We believe our visit to Turkmenistan was well worth the effort and adjustments required.

 Turkmen Transit Visa

 One option is to apply for a transit visa, which you must do on your own.
 The advantage: you can travel the country unaccompanied.
 The disadvantages: you’ll have a short period of time to cover a large country and your visa is far from guaranteed.
 We met several disappointed travelers whose applications for Turkmenistan transit visas were either rejected or granted with impossibly short periods of time, leaving them to drown their sorrows in bad Tajik wine.

 Alternatively, you can apply for a tourist visa.
 The catch is this: in order to obtain a tourist visa (i.e., more than the maximum five-day transit visa), you need to purchase an organized tour with an authorized tour company.
 Additionally, your tour guide is required to be with you at all times, except in the capital city of Ashgabat.

 We normally run in the opposite direction when we hear the words “organized tour,” but our curiosity got the better of us so we jumped through the necessary hoops to make Turkmenistan happen.